idaholab/moose/framework/doc/content/source/actions/AddDefaultConvergenceAction.md

 # AddDefaultConvergenceAction

-This action adds a default [Convergence](syntax/Convergence/index.md) object if signaled to the problem.
+This action adds a default [Convergence](syntax/Convergence/index.md) object if requested by the `Problem`.